cloudfoundry/credhub-api-site/source/includes/_get.md

 }
 ```

-This endpoint returns a credential by name.
+This request returns a credential by name.
+The example provided shows the request parameters and response structure of a value type credential.

 ### HTTP Request